 FELLING.
 Co-op.
 "When a customer paid for the goods, the money was put in a cylindrical container and attached to an Ariel wire, which, with a swishing sound was transported to a glass cubicle where the cashier checked the amount of money for your goods and returned the change by the same method."
 The Time Capsule - Childhood

-FELLING.
+FELLING ON TYNE.
 James McGuiness (drapers), High Street.
-"Sale of fixtures and fittings, etc. ...
+"Sale of fixtures and fittings, etc., on the premises...
 Compressed Air Cash Carrier."
 Newcastle Evening Chronicle, 2 Oct.
 1939, p.
 3

 GATESHEAD.
 Snowball, Son & Co.
 15-21 High Street.
 "Lawson [sic] and Co., of New York, have been engaged during the last twelve months fitting up the patent system in this country, at Edinburgh and Glasgow, Liverpool, Manchester, and the Metropolis, principally for large drapery firms; but it has only now reached the banks of the Tyne, and the credit of introducing it is due to the enterprise of Mesrs.
 Snowball, Son, and Co., of Gateshead.
 The opening of the monetary traffic by this ingenious method was deemed of sufficient importance yesterday forenoon to secure its inauguration by the Mayor, who sent the first cash ball rolling to the 'deep pocket' at the cashier's desk; and thereafter, in toasting success to the firm and its cash railway, took occasion to have a very natural and excusable 'crow' over the laggards on the other side of the bridge...
 There are no fewer than twenty-one stations on Messrs.
 Snowball's cash railway, which is 650 feet in length."
 Newcastle Daily Leader, 20 Jan 1886.
 Picture of exterior.
 Part demolished for the Tyne Bridge approach road and part became Kent House.